pattonsgirl/Spring2022-CEG2350/AWSAcademy.md

 13. Your machine will be assigned an Elastic IP address.
 This IP address is what we will use to SSH into the virtual environment.
 14. Use SSH to log in: `ssh -i vockey.pem ubuntu@ElasticIP`

+## TODOS

+- Instructions to turn instance back on after 4 hours
+- Figure out classroom divisions (students taking more than one AWS course at a time)
+- People adding - name requirements?